 Siobhan Wilson Biography

-Singer, composer, songwriter, library music producer, multi-instrumentalist Siobhan Wilson was born in Scotland.
-She is a trained cellist and pianist from St Mary's Music School of Edinburgh and sings, backing vocals, guitar, and arranger.
-Siobhan has 15 years of international studio production experience including in New York, Paris, Budapest and Scotland.
-After a 5 year stay in Paris, France, returned to the UK where she has become one of Scotland's most exciting artists.
+Singer, composer, songwriter, multi-instrumentalist Siobhan Wilson grew up in Elgin, Scotland.
+A trained cellist, singer, composer and pianist from St Mary's Music School of Edinburgh, Siobhan has 15 years of international studio production experience including in New York, Paris, Budapest and Scotland.
+After a 5 year stay in Paris, France, she returned to Scotland where she is currently scoring her first short film for BBC Alba/Macanta Media.

 The Scottish songwriter-composer has toured the UK, USA and Canada supporting the likes of Suzanne Vega and The Proclaimers and as well as her own headline shows.

-Siobhan works in her home studio with prolific composer Takeshi Furukawa at Noise Refinery.
+Siobhan is an assistant writer for the prolific composer Takeshi Furukawa at Noise Refinery.
 A high-end production music label based in L.A crafted for trailers, films, television, video games, and beyond.

 She creates monthly live-stream shows and behind the scenes news on

-Patreon.com/fanspace £3/month where she engages with her fanbase.
+Patreon.com/fanspace £2/month where she engages with her fanbase.

-Siobhan volunteers for POWA Scotland, holds a certificate in Mental Health First aid, and has a Level 3 Award in Education and Training in City & Guilds.
+Siobhan holds a certificate in Mental Health First aid, and has a Level 3 Award in Education and Training in City & Guilds.